Angular momentum: Angular momentum in general relativity

 In classical mechanics, the angular momentum of a particle can be reinterpreted as a plane element:

 in which the exterior product (∧) replaces the cross product (×) (these products have similar characteristics but are nonequivalent).
 This has the advantage of a clearer geometric interpretation as a plane element, defined using the vectors x and p, and the expression is true in any number of dimensions.
 In Cartesian coordinates:

 or more compactly in index notation:

-The angular velocity can also be defined as an antisymmetric second order tensor, with components ωij.
-The relation between the two antisymmetric tensors is given by the moment of inertia which must now be a fourth order tensor:
+The angular velocity can also be defined as an anti-symmetric second order tensor, with components ωij.
+The relation between the two anti-symmetric tensors is given by the moment of inertia which must now be a fourth order tensor:

 Again, this equation in L and ω as tensors is true in any number of dimensions.
 This equation also appears in the geometric algebra formalism, in which L and ω are bivectors, and the moment of inertia is a mapping between them.

-In relativistic mechanics, the relativistic angular momentum of a particle is expressed as an antisymmetric tensor of second order:
+In relativistic mechanics, the relativistic angular momentum of a particle is expressed as an anti-symmetric tensor of second order:

-in terms of four-vectors, namely the four-position X and the four-momentum P, and absorbs the above L together with the moment of mass, i.e., the product of the relativistic mass of the particle and its centre of mass, which can be thought of as describing the motion of its centre of mass, since mass–energy is conserved.
+in terms of four-vectors, namely the four-position X and the four-momentum P, and absorbs the above L together with the moment of mass, i.e., the product of the relativistic mass of the particle and its center of mass, which can be thought of as describing the motion of its center of mass, since mass–energy is conserved.

-In each of the above cases, for a system of particles the total angular momentum is just the sum of the individual particle angular momenta, and the centre of mass is for the system.
+In each of the above cases, for a system of particles the total angular momentum is just the sum of the individual particle angular momenta, and the center of mass is for the system.